 Although the difference is subtle, certain metals take on a slightly different hue when set against different skin tones.
-If you’re interested in purchasing a platinum engagement ring, it makes sense to first see what the ring will look like on the hand of the wearer.
+If you’re interested in purchasing a platinum engagement ring, it makes sense to first see what the ring will look like on the hand.

 While diamonds look good with practically every metal, they pair exceptionally well with platinum.
 Platinum’s natural white shine plays beautifully with the diamond’s sparkle.
 Consider selecting a diamond with maximum fire and brilliance to get the most out of this unique quality.

 Platinum diamond rings are the perfect pairing of precious metal and eye-catching stone.
-But before you finalize your choice of diamond, consider first where the diamond comes from.
-Diamonds mined from the ground have a significant negative impact on the environment and create many tons of mineral waste.
-Additionally, these diamonds are often illegally traded and used to fund conflict in certain parts of the world.
+But before you finalize your diamond choice, consider first where the diamond comes from.
+Diamonds mined from the ground create a significant negative impact on the environment.
+Mined diamonds have a long history of exploitation and unfair working conditions.

 Alternatively, lab grown diamonds are a 100% ethical and responsible choice.
 Mined diamonds and lab grown diamonds are chemically and visually identical.
 Lab grown diamonds are ethically sourced and produce less waste than mined diamonds.
 They also have a much shorter supply chain.
 By choosing lab grown, you’ll be able to find a beautiful, high-quality stone for your platinum engagement ring.